NDelventhal/InsolvencyAnnouncementsGer/README.md

 ```
 Returns a summary overview of counts of the announcements associated with the specified subject (example: "Openings") by German state and register type as well as non-register linked annoucements of the specified date range.

-*For more details and examples, please refer to the documentation/docstrings.*
+*For more details please refer to the functions' docstrings.*

 ## Support